Stefantb/nvim-projects/README.md

 # nvim-projects

-A neovim plugin to provide the concept of a project to the experience.
+A neovim plugin to provide the concept of a project.

 ## Why A Project Plugin